EthanHolleman/CoRNonCOB/sphinx/quickstart.rst

    python main.py -test True

-.. note::  If you have not set a PATH variable for prokka you will still need to use the -k arguement
+.. note::  If you have not set a PATH variable for prokka you will still need to use the -k argument.

 To use your own data run CoRNonCOB with your normal command but add the :code:`-test True` flag.